-The national Resources and Waste Strategy set out ambitions to introduce consistent recycling collections across England with a focus on separate food waste collection and source segregation, the introduction of a Deposit Return Scheme (DRS) for plastic drinks bottles and cans, and changes to the Extended Producer Responsibility (EPR) legislation which will move the full cost of dealing with packaging waste away from households, local taxpayers and councils and on to its producer.
-The details of how the requirements will have to be implemented, and any announcements on funding have been delayed by central government.
+The national Resources and Waste Strategy set out ambitions to introduce consistent recycling collections across England with a focus on separate food waste collection, the introduction of a Deposit Return Scheme (DRS) for plastic drinks bottles and cans, and changes to the Extended Producer Responsibility (EPR) legislation which aims to move the full cost of dealing with packaging waste away from households, local taxpayers and councils and on to its producer.
 However all three elements(food waste/ consistency of collections, DRS and EPR) will significantly affect how we provide our services.
+It also places additional burdens on businesses to recycle the same materials that households do.